 Telecommunications within a single US state are governed by individual state regulatory agencies, typically having jurisdiction over telephone companies and other public utilities providing services within the state, as well as over many consumer protection matters.
-State or local authorities typically issue franchises to operators of CATV systems whose service lines cross locally controlled, public rights of way.
+State or local authorities typically issue franchises to operators of cable TV (CATV) systems whose service lines cross locally controlled public rights of way.
 Such authorities also have jurisdiction over the siting of telecommunications facilities.
 The jurisdiction of state public utility commissions (PUCs) and of other state and local authorities over these types of matters is limited by state constitutions and statutes as well as by federal supremacy.
-For example, in the case of a conflict between the FCC and state or local regulations, the state or local regulation is typically pre-empted unless the US Congress or the FCC has effectively exercised exclusive jurisdiction over most matters involving internet access services owing to the interstate and international nature of the internet.
+For example, in the case of a conflict between the FCC and state or local regulations, the state or local regulation is typically pre-empted unless the US Congress or the FCC expressly permits state or local authorities to enforce their own regulations.
+The FCC has effectively exercised exclusive jurisdiction over most matters involving internet access services due to the interstate and international nature of the internet.